astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type : str*,
    *default: ''*,
-   path to the pupil model in .fits file (if provided, the pupil model is interpolated).if absent or '', not used
+   path to the pupil model in .fits file (if provided, the pupil model is interpolated).
+If absent or '', not used.

 .. option:: PathStaticOn

    **Optional**,
    *type : str*,
    *default: None*,
-   path to a map of static aberrations (nm) in .fits file. if absent or '', not used
+   path to a map of static aberrations (nm) in .fits file.
+If absent or '', not used.
+From P3, not supported in TIPTOP.

 .. option:: PathStaticOff

    **Optional**,
    *type : str*,
    *default: None*,
-   No clue what this does. if absent or '', not used
+   No clue what this does. if absent or '', not used.
+From P3, not supported in TIPTOP.

 .. option:: PathStaticPos

    **Optional**,
    *type : str*,
    *default: None*,
-   No clue
+   No clue.
+From P3, not supported in TIPTOP.

 .. option::  PathApodizer

    **Optional**,
    *type : str*,
    *default: ''*,
-   Path to a fits file that contain a binary map corresponding to a pupil apodizer (TBC). if absent or '', not used
+   Path to a fits file that contain a binary map corresponding to a pupil apodizer (TBC). if absent or '', not used.
+From P3, not supported in TIPTOP.

 .. option:: PathStatModes

    **Optional**,
    *type : str*,
    *default: ''*,
    path to a .fits file that contain a cube of map of mode in amplitude which lead to a rms of 1 in nanometer of static aberation. if absent or '', not used.
-Unsure how this works.
+From P3, not supported in TIPTOP.

 .. option:: coefficientOfTheStaticMode